Code-Institute-Submissions/trigg4tables/README.md

 /*WHERE: https://www.sitepoint.com/replacing-radio-buttons-without-replacing-radio-buttons/*/
 ```

-4. **Enter Key Reload Site** During development it was noted pressing the enter key on a desktop would reload the page sending the user back to the start.
+4. **Enter Key Reload Site** Pressing the enter key on a desktop would reload the page sending the user back to the start.
 A prevent default method resolved the issue.

 ```
 $(document).on("keypress", function(e) {